Ambesawi/Web-Development-Bootcamp/section_23/NPM_2.3/README.md

 -   The largest software registry in the world
 -   A tool used to install and manage JavaScript libraries (packages)

-If Node.js is the engine íº—\
+If Node.js is the engine ï¿½ï¿½ï¿½\
-NPM is the App Store í¿ª
+NPM is the App Store ï¿½ï¿½ï¿½

 ------------------------------------------------------------------------